python/typing/conformance/README.md

 ## Adding a New Test Case

 To add a new test, create a new ".py" file in the `tests` directory.
 Its name must begin with one of the above test group names followed by an underscore.
 Write the contents of the test including a module docstring describing the purpose of the test.
-Next, run the tool.
-This will generate a new `.toml` file corresponding to the new test for each supported type checker.
+Next, run the conformance test tool.
+This will generate a new `.toml` file in the `results` subdirectory corresponding each type checker.
 Manually review the output from each type checker and determine whether it conforms to the specification.
 If so, add `conformant = "Yes"` to the `.toml` file.
 If it does not fully comply, add `conformant = "Partial"` and a `notes` section detailing where it is not compliant.
 If the type checker doesn't support the feature in the test add `conformant = "Unsupported"`.
-Once the conformance status has been updated, re-run the test tool again to regenerate the summary report.
+Once the conformance status has been updated, rerun the conformance test tool to regenerate the summary report.

-## Updating A Test Case
+## Updating a Test Case

 If a test is updated (augmented or fixed), the process is similar to when adding a new test.
-Run the tool to generate new results and manually examine the output of each supported type checker.
+Run the conformance test tool to generate new results and manually examine the output of each supported type checker.
 Then update the conformance status accordingly.
-Once the conformance status has been updated, re-run the test tool again to regenerate the summary report.
+Once the conformance status has been updated, rerun the conformance test tool to regenerate the summary report.

 ## Updating a Type Checker